toptal/chewy/README.md

 #### Example of data request

-You can use the next query
+You can use the next query:

 ```ruby
 def search